Rikemannen/obsidian-sync/Journal/September 17 2025.md

 SP, sneak peek, show clear text
 MP, masked peek, show asterisks for everything but some things, ` \n!?."#()'/:-_<>|` Anyways ima play games now, until later.
 Btw this was my longest entry before night so far (i believe).
+Oh and i also want to solve the issue where obsidian opens the daily note even if its empty, which means i have to delete it again to pull, but thats for another time :P